chunyunma/2021-11-12-CU-online/README.md

-Carleton University workshop, Nov.
-2021 https://romeopenheiro.github.io/2021-11-12-CU-online/
+Carleton University workshop, 23-24 October 2021
+https://romeopenheiro.github.io/2021-11-12-CU-online/
 Here enter info that is relevant to the learners in the workshop.